Updated May 23, 2022

 Employees value the opportunity to socialize with their co-workers, and companies will likely provide more opportunities for them to do so as the COVID-19 pandemic persists.

-For now, roughly one-third of companies (35%) are not hosting virtual social events.
+When this data was collected, roughly one-third of companies (35%) were not hosting virtual social events.
 Experts believe that as businesses acclimate to remote work, they will host more virtual happy hours, meals, and professional development sessions for their employees.

 Other virtual events that businesses organize include: